Description

 Nearly every topic in Employment Evidence is supported with multiple forms, and digital copies of the book’s forms and checklists can be accessed and modified using your favorite word processor.

-In this 2022 edition of Employment Evidence, author David W. Neel brings you expanded and updated coverage of the governing law, including more than 200 new case summaries, and 5 new forms.
-The highlights include:
+In this 2025 edition of Employment Evidence, author David W. Neel more than 100 new case summaries and 15 new forms.
+The highlights include expanded coverage of::

 Summary Judgment